-2014/2015 budgetary expenditure trends:
+2015/2016 budgetary expenditure trends:

-- Increase in total General Fund operating costs primarily due to higher labor costs and additional positions. - Increase in Transit Maintenance primarily due to higher maintenance service and repair costs; - Increase in Transit Operations due to 16 additional full-time equivalents and compensation adjustments pertaining to the Bus Operator position in order to maintain adequate staffing levels; - o Increase in Administration primarily due additional positions in the CEO, Finance, and Information Technology functions; - o Increase in Facilities primarily due to additional preventative maintenance costs and one additional staff; - o Increase in Attorney & Board of Directors due to increased legal counsel services; - o Decrease in Trails and Corridor Management Program due to the timing of the trail and corridor comprehensive plan. - Increase in total General Fund and Special Revenue Funds operating costs reflects a more accurate representation of costs to support the complete operation of the Authority's services.
+- Increase in total General Fund operating costs primarily due to higher labor costs and additional positions. - o Decrease in fuel due to securing a fixed-forward price contract resulting in an 18% decrease in the weighted average cost per diesel gallon. - o Increase in Transit Maintenance primarily due to higher labor costs and additional positions; - o Increase in Transit Operations due to higher labor costs as a result of the Collective Bargaining Agreement; - o Increase in Administration primarily due to an new position in the CEO department, development of a Regional Integrated Transportation Service Plan, development of a long-term capital replacement financing plan, increase in insurance premiums. - o Increase in Facilities primarily due to additional preventative maintenance costs; - o Decrease in Attorney & Board of Directors due to the anticipated amount of legal counsel services: - o Decrease in Trails and Corridor Management Program due to the timing of the trail and corridor comprehensive plan. - Increase in total General Fund and Special Revenue Funds operating costs reflects a more accurate representation of costs to support the complete operation of the Authority's services.